dschuesae/TeslaLogger-TezLab-Import/README.md

 1. Open Program.cs and change the commented lines.
 The most important line will be the DBConnectionString.
 Check it!
 1. Move the CSV files from TezLab to the following directories ChargingCsvFiles and DrivingCsvFiles.
 1. Run the application!
+1. After the import: refresh the teslalogger - it will geocode your locations (but be patient, it waits 10 seconds after every location)!

 Sorry, but there will be no support on this code at all.
 If it works for you, well great!
 If not, bad luck.